Congolese National Liberation Front: Later actions

 Mbumba was expelled from the party in 1987.
-In 1990, Mobutu began a process to restore multi partyism.
+In 1990, Mobutu began a process to restore multipartyism.
 The FLNC was legalized in 1991 and its members came back to Zaire.
 During the First Congo War, the FLNC fought on the side of the Zairian army due to shared opposition to the presence of Rwandan troops in Zaire, but subsequently became favourable to the AFDL rebels led by Laurent-Désiré Kabila.
 The FLNC joined the opposition under Joseph Kabila's presidency.